Diabetes medication

-Diabetes mellitus type 2 is a disease of insulin resistance by cells.
-Type 2 diabetes mellitus is the most common type of diabetes.
-Treatments include agents that (1) increase the amount of insulin secreted by the pancreas, (2) increase the sensitivity of target organs to insulin, (3) decrease the rate at which glucose is absorbed from the gastrointestinal tract, and (4) increase loss of glucose through urination.
+Type 2 diabetes, the most common type of diabetes, occurs when cells exhibit insulin resistance and become unable to properly utilize insulin.
+Insulin resistance requires the pancreas to compensate by increasing insulin production.
+Once compensation fails, chronic hyperglycemia can manifest and type 2 diabetes develops.
+Treatments include dietary changes emphasizing low glycemic index food, physical activity to improve insulin sensitivity, and medications that (1) increase the amount of insulin secreted by the pancreas, (2) increase the sensitivity of target organs to insulin, (3) decrease the rate at which glucose is absorbed from the gastrointestinal tract, and (4) increase the loss of glucose through urination.